liorosenman/flights_project/backend/readme.md

             2. arrival_flights --- condition - flight is not canceled. //DONE
             3. departure_flights --- condition - flight is not canceled. //DONE
             4. remove_airline --- rewrite (unupdated with is_active to status). // DONE
-            5. Customer sign-up --- address can have spaces.
+            5. Customer sign-up --- address can have spaces. //DONE e1.
+Loggers. e2.
+Comments.
-        e.
-Loggers.
         f.
 Display fields, not ids --- when creating a flight, id is presented //DONE
         g.
 Adding status to response. //DONE
         h.
-Get flights py parameters - only date, no hours
+Get flights py parameters - only date, no hours //DONE
         i.
 Remove users --- Check again. //DONE
         j.
-The definition of constant information like roles and countries.
+The definition of constant information like roles and countries. //DONE
         k.
 Add update_flights_status to every relevant method. //DONE
         l.
 Create a user, role_id --- number or string. //DONE
+        m.
+Doesn't allow a inactive user to login. //DONE

 # ------------20/03/2025-------------------------
     1. "flight_details_input_validation" decorator is revised.